rstudio/rsconnect-jupyter/docs/README.md

 If you select "Publish document with source code", the notebook file and a list of the Python packages installed in your environment will be sent to Connect.
 This enables Connect to recreate the environment and re-run the notebook at a later time.

+#### Environment detection with pip

+The list of packages sent along with the notebook comes from the python environment where the notebook kernel is running.
+In order for environment inspection to work, the `rsconnect` package must be installed in the kernel environment; that is, the environment where the `ipykernel` package is installed.
+In most cases that will be the same as the notebook server environment where `jupyter` is installed.

+If there is a `requirements.txt` file in the same directory as the notebook file, its contents will be used.
+This allows you to directly control which packages will be installed on the Connect server before the notebook is rendered.
+If you use this option, you must ensure that all necessary packages are listed in the `requirements.txt` file.

+If there isn't a requirements file, the command `pip freeze` will be used to inspect the environment.
+The output of `pip freeze` lists all packages currently installed, as well as their versions, which enables RStudio Connect to recreate the same environment.

 ### Handling conflicts
 If content that matches your notebook's title is found on RStudio Connect, you